vickymg/CV/README.md

 #### Web Development

-I have loved learning to code at Makers Academy, and getting more involved in the tech community in London...
+I have loved learning to code at Makers Academy, and now I'm enjoying getting more involved in the tech community and other projects in London...

 #### Makers Academy (January to April 2016)